Central Pivot Range (CPR) Trading Strategy

 The uptrend in Central Pivotal Range Trading Strategy

-- And the entry methods are pull back or retracement to CPR or R1 breakout. check here the pivot point strategy
+- The entry methods are pull back or retracement to CPR or R1 breakout. check here the pivot point strategy

 Some examples of uptrend in a 5-minute time frame

-- And the entry methods are pull back or retracement to CPR or S1 breakout. check here the pivot point strategy
+- The entry methods are pull back or retracement to CPR or S1 breakout. check here the pivot point strategy

 Some examples of down in a 5-minute time frame